Skip to main contentSkip to footer

 Share this:

-Fingers may not immediately spring to mind when you think of King Charles III, but surprisingly, Queen Elizabeth II's son's digits have caused quite the stir amongst royal fans in recent months following her death and ahead of his coronation.
+Fingers may not immediately spring to mind when you think of King Charles III, but surprisingly, Queen Elizabeth II's son's digits have always caused quite a stir among royal fans.

-Speculation about the 74-year-old royal's fingers was ignited in 2021, when a photograph of him pulling a pint of beer during an engagement in South London gave fans a glimpse at his swollen hands.
+Speculation about the monarch's fingers was ignited in 2021 when a photograph of him pulling a pint of beer during an engagement in South London gave fans a glimpse at his swollen hands.
 Taking to Twitter, one fan wrote: "I've never noticed the hands of Prince Charles until this photo!
 Is he ok?
 They are so swollen."

 WATCH: King Charles III's swollen fingers spark concern as he pulls pint

-The King has taken a lighthearted approach to his hands' condition in the past, having jokingly referred to himself as having "sausage fingers" in a letter to a friend after his son, William, the Prince of Wales, was born.
+The King - who announced his cancer diagnosis in February 2023 - has taken a lighthearted approach to his hands' condition in the past, having jokingly referred to himself as having "sausage fingers" in a letter to a friend after his son, William, the Prince of Wales, was born.

 He wrote: "I can't tell you how excited and proud I am.
 He really does look surprisingly appetising and has sausage fingers just like mine," as quoted in the biography Charles, The Man Who Will Be King by Howard Hodgson.